MaryMahmoodi/MaryMahmoodi/README.md

 - 💞️ My interests:

 Real-time signal processing, algorithm design, and deep learning

 for

-Closed-loop brain-computer interface (BCI) with neuromodulation purposes
+low-cost and closed-loop brain-computer interface (BCI)

+with applications to

-Low-cost neurofeedback for sleep autoanalysis, motor recovery, pain relief, BCI speller...
+sleep autoanalysis, BCI speller, and neuromodulation purposes like motor recovery, pain relief, ...